 There are multiple predictors and risk factors for stone formation.
 The following are the most common:

-Renal calculi can become impacted, most commonly at the ureteropelvic junction (the renal pelvis narrows abruptly to meet the ureter), near the pelvic brim, or at the ureterovesical junction.
+Renal calculi can become impacted, most commonly at the ureteropelvic junction, as the renal pelvis narrows abruptly to meet the ureter, near the pelvic brim, or at the ureterovesical junction.

 Patients experiencing renal colic may present in very severe pain.
 Classically, these patients are unable to find a comfortable position and are often writhing on or pacing around the examination table.
-The exam may reveal flank pain (more commonly than abdominal pain), and the skin may be cool or diaphoretic.
-There is often a prior personal history of stones or a family history.
+The exam may reveal flank pain more commonly than abdominal pain, and the skin may be cool or diaphoretic.
+There is often a prior personal or family history history of stones.

 Treatment includes the following: